Get an Instant Quote For Probate/Executor Insurance

 During probate, it is not appropriate to attempt a simple transfer of the existing home building and contents insurance likely to have been arranged by the deceased.
 Such insurance is also likely to be inadequate for a property that, in all likelihood, is probably going to stand empty and unoccupied during the probate period.

 This form of home insurance during probate has the additional advantage of flexibility in its duration of cover.
-Probate may become complicated and involved, with no one being able to predict with any certainty when the process is going to be complete.
+Probate may become complicated and involved, with no one being able to predict with any certainty when the process is going to be completed.

-Insurance for Executors
+Insurance for executors

 Unoccupied property insurance